Moments of Higher Logarithmic Derivatives and Exceptional Zeros in Cyclotomic Fields: Introduction

 \subsection{Statements of Main results}

-Let $K$ be a number field and $\chi$ be a primitive Dirichlet character on $K$ (i.e. a primitive Hecke character of finite order).
-Let $L(s, \chi)$ be the $L$-function associated to it.
-In particular, when $\chi = \chi_0$, the principal character, $L(s, \chi) = \zeta_K(s)$, the Dedekind zeta function of $K$. \begin{tm} For $\chi \neq \chi_0$, we have, unconditionally
+Let $K$ be a number field and $\chi$ be a primitive Dirichlet character over $K$ (that is, a primitive Hecke character of finite order).
+Let $L(s, \chi)$ be the $L$-function associated with it.
+In particular, when $\chi = \chi_0$, the principal character, $L(s, \chi) = \zeta_K(s)$, the Dedekind zeta function of $K$. \begin{tm} For $\chi \neq \chi_0$ and $r\geq 0$, we have, unconditionally,

 where \end{tm}